Scienitive/scienitive/README.md

 # Altuğ Alpcan Yaşar

 I'm Altuğ from Turkey.
 I'm currently studying at 42 Istanbul.
 I enjoy solving problems and creating algorithms.
-I'm also very much into game developing and designing.
+I'm also very much into game development / designing and software development.

 Here is some of my works: